Los-angeles-de-Byron/custom_syscall/README.md

     obj-y := balancedp.o
     ```

-    <small> This is to ensure that the balancedp.c file is compiled and included in the kernel source code </small>
+    <i> This is to ensure that the balancedp.c file is compiled and included in the kernel source code </i>

-4. Adding balancedp/ to the kernel’s Makefile:
+4. Adding balancedp/ to the kernel's Makefile:

     a.
 Go to parent dir (``` cd ../ ```) and open "Makefile"